Reap the Benefits of a School Garden Program This Spring

 Maybe you just want a garden for your own classroom, and don’t really want to go to the trouble of making it school-wide.
 Classrooms can start their own garden and simply keep it all to themselves.
 No need for a committee (maybe a classroom parent or two.)
 To do this you will want to get a few garden boxes, maybe a fence, some seeds, and soil.
 Garden boxes are great because if done properly with bagged soil, you greatly reduce the amount of weeds you will need to pull.

 If starting from seed, begin growing seeds in the classroom several weeks before you are ready to plant them outside.
-Ask parents to sign-up to bring in seed packets, bags of dirt (which can be purchased at Dollar Tree), and plastic cups.
-Growing seeds is a fun project all its own, even before you add in the perk of then going outside planting and harvesting.
-If you don’t have the lead time for growing from seeds, visit a local garden center for seedlings, or plan a trip to Rutgers on April 29 for Ag Field Day where you can choose from the best of what New Jersey has to offer in terms of seedling variety.
+Ask parents to sign-up to bring in seed packets, bags of dirt (which can be purchased at stores like Dollar Tree), and plastic cups.
+Growing seeds is a fun project on its own, even before you add in the perk of then going outside, planting and harvesting.
+If you don’t have the lead time for growing from seeds, you can try visiting a local garden center for seedlings.

 It might require a weekend day or two to get the garden put together, but students and parent volunteers can make light work of a tough job.
 Offering extra credit for coming in to help prepare the garden is an enticing way to get students motivated.

-Plant the following to get rid of pests:
+Some of the following plants may help get rid of pests:

 - Basil – repels flies and mosquitoes